Nexus Academy | Personalized Drug & Alcohol Rehab

 7. Can teenagers with PTSD & Trauma attend a residential treatment program without parental consent?

-In many cases, permission from parents or guardians is required for a teen below the majority age before they are admitted to a residential treatment program.
+In many cases, permission from parents or guardians is required for a teen under 18 before they are admitted to a residential treatment program.
 An exception is when the teen has been emancipated.

 8. What happens if a student doesn’t comply with the center’s rules?